FY2022 represents the fiscal year 2021-22 from 1 April 2021 to 31 March 2022 andanalogously for 2021 and FY previously such labelled years.

 6. REVIEW OF OPERATIONS AND STATE OF AFFAIRS

 Our Company is committed to a clean environment and thus always thrives to ensure thebest measures are implanted to ensure environmental safety.
-The bestof environment safety and pollution control measures are implemented across all ourmanufacturing units and that the measures adopted are adequate.
-The managementcontinuously reviews the measures adopted and their efficiency to ensure environmentalsafety.
+The best of environmentsafety and pollution control measures are implemented across all our manufacturing unitsand the measures adopted are adequate.
+The management continuously reviews the measuresadopted and their eiciency to ensure environmental safety.

 The operational performance and results are provided in the "Management Discussionand Analysis Report" as a separate section in this Annual Report.

 7. DETAILS OF SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS ORTRIBUNALS

-No significant and material orders the Regulators Courts orTribunals impacting the going concern status of the Company and its operation in thefuture.
+No significant and material orders have been passed by the Regulators Courts orTribunals impacting the going concern status of the Company and its operation in thefuture.

 9. MATERIAL CHANGES AND COMMITMENTS AFFECTING THE FINANCIAL POSITION OF THE COMPANYBETWEEN THE END OF THE FINANCIAL YEAR AND DATE OF THIS REPORT

 10. HOLDING SUBSIDIARIES ASSOCIATES & JOINT VENTURE

 The Company has one (1) overseas joint venture namely M/s.
-Agro Spice & Trading Pte LimitedSingapore as on 31 March 2020 which is engaged in the business of trading of spices.
-PTSumatra Resources International and PT Thea Universal Trade are subsidiariesof the said joint venture M/s.
-Agro Spice & Trading Pte Limited.
-PT Sumatra ResourcesInternational is incorporated and engaged in the business of manufacturing of Catechinsfrom Gambier with the use of innovative technology.
+Agro and Spice Trading PteLimited Singapore as on 31st March 2022 which is engaged in the business of trading ofspices.
+PT Sumatra Resources International & Pt.
+Thea Universal Trade are subsidiariesof the said joint venture M/s.
+Agro and Spice Trading Pte Limited.
+PT Sumatra ResourcesInternational is incorporated and engaged in the business of manufacturing Catechins fromGambier with the use of innovative technology.

-Companies Act 2013 the standalonefinancial statements of the Company consolidatedfiinancial statements along with relevant documents and separate audited accounts in respect of joint venture are available on the website of the Company atwww.iwpkatha.com under investors' section.
-These documents will also be available forinspection till the date of the AGM during the business hours at the Registered Office of theCompany
+Companies Act 2013 the standalone fiinancial statements of the Company consolidatedfiinancial statements along with relevant documents and separate audited accounts inrespect of the joint venture are available on the website of the Company atwww.iwpkatha.com under investors' section.
+These documents will also be available forinspection till the date of the AGM during business hours at the Registered Office of theCompany

 11. INDIAN ACCOUNTING STANDARD

 12. INTERNAL FINANCIAL CONTROL SYSTEMS

 The Company has an adequate Internal Control System commensurate with the size scaleand complexity of its operations.
 To maintain its objectivity and independence theInternal Auditor reports to the Chairman of the Audit Committee of the Board.

 Internal Audit is conducted by an Independent Professional Firm of CharteredAccountants.
-The Internal Audit Reports are reviewed and discuss with the seniormanagement team.
+The Internal Audit Reports are reviewed and discussed with the seniormanagement team.
 The representative of Statutory Auditors and the Internal Auditors arepermanent invitees to the Audit Committee meetings.
 The measures as suggested by the AuditCommittee are implemented as per the direction of the Audit Committee.

 13. LISTING STATUS

 The Company's equity shares are listed on BSE Limited under Script Code 540954 and ISINNo.
 INE586E01020.
-The Company has paid the Annual Listing Fees for the FY2021.

 14. FIXED DEPOSITS

 The Company has neither accepted nor renewed any deposits during the year under review.Further the Company does not have any outstanding amount

 15. MANAGEMENT DISCUSSION & ANALYSIS REPORT

-In term of requirements of Regulation 34(2)(e) of SEBI (LODR) Regulation 2015 a"Management Discussion and Analysis Report are set out as a separate section in this Annualreport which forms an integral part of this report.
+In term of requirements of Regulation 34(2)(e) of SEBI (LODR) Regulation 2015 a"Management Discussion and Analysis Report" are set out as a separate section inthis Annual Report which forms an integral part of this report.